diegojromerolopez/djbdd/README.md

 BDD bdd4 = bdd.apply("or", bdd2);

 // Destroy explicitly bdd2
-// In case we need to compute sizes, reduce the BDD or print it bdd2.delete();
+// In case we need to compute sizes, reduce the global graph or print it bdd2.delete();

 // If you think you can have few free memory, you would have to free it